 As you have full access to the codebase, creating new features is technically possible if you have sufficient development skills.
 The developer experience can be challenging, though, and it's important to be careful not to break anything about how the different plugins work together.

-In summary, Wordpress’ marketplace plugins offer more adjustability in design than Sharetribe Go, but if you want to custom-build features, an API-based Saas like Sharetribe Flex is likely to offer a quicker and smoother developer experience.
+In summary, WordPress' marketplace plugins offer more adjustability in design than a no-code Sharetribe marketplace, but if you want to custom-build features, Sharetribe's APIs likely offer a quicker and smoother developer experience.

 Multiple sources of information and support